 Owners/operators must submit documentation demonstrating FR compliance to ADEQ on a yearly basis.
 Either the owner or the operator may provide FR coverage – but both are responsible if FR requirements are not in compliance.
 No matter which mechanism is used, this documentation must include a schedule of covered tanks, and a Certification of Financial Responsibility.

 If your mechanism of choice for FR compliance is UST pollution liability insurance, note that ACORDS, Declarations and Binders are NOT acceptable proof of FR compliance documentation.
 An Endorsement or Certificate of Insurance (whichever is applicable) must be submitted and worded as specified in the regulations.
-Sample Certificates of Insurance from different insurance companies can be viewed at the following links:

 Failure to submit and/or maintain documentation of FR compliance may result in an enforcement action.
 Enforcement may include the ADEQ Director issuing a stop use order and affixing a tag to stop operation of the UST, civil penalties of up to $25,000 per day and/or injunctive relief.
 Consult the Arizona Revised Statues for further information.